-Bill's current research interests are in crime, crime control and the development of criminology in post-apartheid South Africa.
+Bill's current research interests are in crime, crime control and the development of criminology in post-apartheid South Africa from southern/decolonial perspectives.
 His most recent work has been on… read more

 Bill has done research in the past on a range of subjects including:

 - The governance and accountability of London's Metropolitan Police

 - Innovations in policing including sector policing (in London and South Africa) and problem-solving policing at 'hotspot' locations'

 - Crime, policing and police reform in post-apartheid South Africa

 - Context and motive in racially motivated offending